-Brittany Force breaks Gainesville Raceway record
+Brittany Force breaks Gainesville Raceway time record

 GAINESVILLE, Fla.
-(AP) — Brittany Force broke the Gainesville Raceway record Saturday during the fourth Top Fuel qualifying session to become the first female driver to qualify No. 1 in the Amalie Motor Oil NHRA Gatornationals since Shirley Muldowney 40 years ago.
+(AP) — Brittany Force broke the Gainesville Raceway time record Saturday during the fourth Top Fuel qualifying session to become the first female driver to qualify No. 1 in the Amalie Motor Oil NHRA Gatornationals since Shirley Muldowney 40 years ago.

 Force had a 3.680-second pass at 326.32 mph.